Collection Development Manual

 • 5-7 print copies = 2 (maximum of 3) concurrent-access licence/s

-• 8-10 print copies = maximum of 6 concurrent-access licence/s
+• 8-10 print copies = maximum of 6 concurrent-access licence/s.

-Textbook and recommended book orders are prioritised from the point of request to point of access.
+Processing of textbook and recommended book orders are prioritised from the point of request to point of access.

 QUT Authors